beancount/smart_importer/README.md

 Todos:

-* improve unit tests for suggested and predicted accounts
-* differentiate between predictions and suggestions being made:
-  * predicting account names means that the decorator adds predicted second postings to the import
-  * suggesting account names leaves the import data untouched, but only adds `__completions__` metadata, leaving it up to the user to add second postings.
 * add another decorator that predicts payees
+* stability:
   * fix handling of imported statements that are not transactions (but, for example, balance assertions)
+  * add a unit test and gracefully handle the case for when there are only two accounts in the training data (this currently throws an error)